openvinotoolkit/openvino/src/plugins/intel_cpu/docs/performance_hint_and_threads_scheduling.md

 | ov::hint::enable_hyper_threading | Yes                           | Yes                           |
 | ov::hint::enable_cpu_pinning     | No                            | Yes                           |

+## Latency Hint on Non-Hybrid Core Systems or Single-Socket XEON platforms

+In this case, the logic is the same as the case where `ov::hint::scheduling_core_type` is P-cores in [Latency Hint on Hybrid Core Systems](#latency-hint-on-hybrid-core-systems).

+## Throughput Hint on Non-Hybrid Core Systems or Single-Socket XEON platforms

+In this case, the logic is the same as the case where `ov::hint::scheduling_core_type` is P-cores in [Throughput Hint on Hybrid Core Systems](#throughput-hint-on-hybrid-core-systems).

-## Default Setting of Latency Hint on Dual Sockerts XEON
+## Latency Hint on Dual-Sockert XEON platforms

-In this scenario, threads scheduling only create 1 stream on one socket.
+In this scenario, thread scheduling only create 1 stream, currently pinned to one socket.
 And the default settings of low-level performance properties on Windows and Linux is as follows.

 | Property                         | Windows                       | Linux                         |
 | -------------------------------- | ----------------------------- | ----------------------------- |